interledger4j/ilpv4-connector/connector-persistence/README.md

 mvn -DskipTests clean package -P liquibase-pg-sql liquibase:updateSQL
 ```

-This will emit a file `/target/liquibase/migrate.sql` that can be used to populate your database.
-Alternatively,
-executing this command will actully connect to the database and run this DDL for you:
+This will emit a file `ddl/migrate.sql` that can be used to populate your database.
+Alternatively, executing this command will actually connect to the database and run this DDL for you:

 ```bash
 mvn -DskipTests clean package -P liquibase-pg-sql liquibase:update